If this sounds like you:

-When you’re stuck in this bind, it’s extremely helpful to get the assistance of an expert planner.
-Making the wrong move could cost you a huge chunk of what your settlement is worth.
+Whether you are in a bind for cash, or just really don’t want your structured settlement, it’s extremely helpful to get the assistance of an expert planner.
+Making the wrong move could cost you a huge chunk of what your structured settlement is worth.

 A West Point graduate where he served as captain and military aviator, John Bair continues his commitment to our country through his efforts within the settlement planning industry.
 He has represented families of victims lost in the Flight 3407 crash, offered pro bono services to the families of 9/11 victims and drafted the first consumer protection bill for plaintiffs (H.R.
 3699).